bramses/commonplace-bot/README.md

 Books are an amazing technology.
 By far, books rank amongst the best inventions humanity has ever managed.
 Countless readers and writers have been directly benefited by the existence of books over the millennia.
 Books have offered wisdom, solace, knowledge and experience that continues to be unrivaled by much newer technologies up to and including the Internet.
 It is due to the veracity of books' value, that the *technology* that is books is roughly the same as it was 500 years ago.

-Bramdroid is the first of its kind experience to show what books can be when computational power is added to the technology.
-Bramdroid is a Discord bot that allows you to interact with books in a way that was never before possible.
+Must this be the case?
+How can we add the newest technologies of computation without cheapening the experience of reading?
+How can we modernize books without losing the value that they have offered for so long?

-But first, let's talk about the current landscape of reading and computation.
+To answer these questions, we need to talk about the current landscape of reading and computation.

 ### The Landscapes